Juicy orange and peppery arugula filled this quinoa avocado salad with so much flavor and texture. Perfect as a side dish or a filling lunch.

 - Freshly squeezed orange juice is best, but store bought works too (unsweetened and not coming from concentrated).
 I like using a simple glass citrus juicer to do this, but you can also simply slice the oranges in half and squeeze the juice out with your hands.

-- If making the salad ahead, then simply omit the cubed avocado to the mix and serve them on top of the individual portions just when serving (the avocado will brown while sitting in the fridge otherwise).
+- If making the salad ahead, then simply omit the cubed avocado and serve sliced avocado on top of the individual portions just at serving (the avocado will brown while sitting in the fridge otherwise).

 - Navel oranges are best when juicing (you will need a total of 3/4 cup of orange juice), but you can choose any kind of oranges you like when adding cubes of the fruit to the salad (bloody orange, cara cara, clementine or even grapefruit!).